Walk, Don't Swim

 - He loses it in Sonic Generations despite it taking place not long after Colours.
 The Wisps might be involved in that infinite double jump - except for the white wisps they DO allow him to breathe underwater (and Frenzy moves much quicker when underwater compared to on dry land, to boot!)

-- Extends to Mario & Sonic at the Olympic Games in the swimming events: Sonic just wears a life jacket and tries to run across.
+- Extends to Mario & Sonic at the Olympic Games in the swimming events: Other Sonic characters can swim but Sonic has to wear a life jacket and looks like he's trying to run through the water.

 - Mega Man, because he's a robot, natch.
 He did learn to swim for Mega Man 8.